2112529/2112529/README.md

 ### Hi there 👋

-**2112529/2112529** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm Nick Leeson.
+Nice to meet you!

-- 🔭 I’m currently working on Nankai University
+- 🔭 I’m currently studying on Nankai University
-- 🌱 I’m currently learning CV
+- 🌱 I’m currently learning Computer Science and Technology
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 2112529@mail.nankai.edu.cn
-- 😄 Pronouns: ...
+- 😄 Interests:Coding Learning and Uping
-- ⚡ Fun fact: ...
+- ⚡ To make each day count!

+-Coding Stack----nothing but everything